ChuChuIgbokwe/ME495-Final-Project-Baxter-Stocking-Stuffer/README.md

 <a name="Implementation"></a>
 ###Implementation

-There are two differnet launch files in our package. ar_trackv2.launch_ is used when you simply want to run the ar_track_alvar package with your camera to see what the tag ID numbers are and test the "present identifying" when you appropriate change the ID numbers and present colors in the "needed_present_identifier.py" script to match what is specific to your project.
+There are two different launch files in our package. ar_trackv2.launch_ is used when you simply want to run the ar_track_alvar package with your camera to see what the tag ID numbers are and test the "present identifying" when you appropriate change the ID numbers and present colors in the "needed_present_identifier.py" script to match what is specific to your project.

 To run the entire sequence, you can simply do a roslaunch:
 ```